- This event has passed.

 “You’re gonna hear some of my father’s great compositions and have a good time just listening to the interpretations of his music.”
 Gayelynn told the MetroTimes preceding her performance at the 2017 Detroit Jazz Festival.
 “It’ll be a little bit of funkiness, definitely some swinging-ness, and some wonderful, beautiful ballads that he wrote.”

-Her dad’s music, along with her own compositions and selection of jazz classics will be featured on the Palmer Woods concert, as well as on a soon to be released recording for Detroit Music Factory, McKinFolk: The New Beginning.
+Her dad’s music, along with her own compositions and selection of jazz classics will be featured on the Palmer Woods concert, as well as on a recently released recording for Detroit Music Factory, McKinFolk: The New Beginning.

-McKinney’s stellar group includes long time partner from Straight Ahead, bassist Marion Hayden (see page 27 for info on Hayden) vocalist and step-mom Michelle McKinney, trumpeter Dwight Adams, uniquely expressive trombonist Vincent Chandler, and some of Detroit’s younger rising stars, tenor saxophonist Alex Colista and pianist Michael Malis.
+McKinney’s stellar group includes long time partner from Straight Ahead, bassist Marion Hayden, vocalist and step-mom Michelle McKinney, trumpeter Dwight Adams, uniquely expressive trombonist Vincent Chandler, and some of Detroit’s younger rising stars, tenor saxophonist Alex Colista and pianist Michael Malis.